michailtam/graptos-asep-app/README.md

 * **Smart Data Parsing:** Extracts and organizes exam content from complex PDF sources effortlessly.
 * **Stopwatch:** Switch button to turn the timer on or off and to set it.
 * **Random Test:** Option to execute a random test.
+* **Export to Excel** Option to export all wrong answers by section as an excel file.

 ## Getting Started
 Ensure you have Python installed on your system.
 You will also need to install the required dependencies: